dhershman1/vue-debounce/README.md

 ## Options

 - `lock` : `Boolean` : Default: `false` - This works the same way as the modifier does, however using the option will lock _ALL_ of the debounced inputs within that vue instance, where as using the modifer only locks the one it's attached to
+- `listenTo` : `String` : Default: `onkeyup` - Allows you to set a custom event attached to an element like `oninput` for example
+  - It's important to not that these are GLobal Event Handlers directly attached to the HTML element: https://developer.mozilla.org/en-US/docs/Web/API/GlobalEventHandlers

 ## Usage